 Biosolids are solid materials resulting from domestic wastewater treatment that meet federal and state criteria for beneficial uses (i.e. fertilizer).
 Sewage sludge is solids, semi-solids, or liquid residue generated during the treatment of domestic sewage in a treatment works; including but not limited to, domestic septage; scum or solids removed in primary, secondary, or advanced wastewater treatment process; and a material derived from sewage sludge.
 Sewage sludge does not include ash generated during the firing of sewage sludge in a sewage sludge incinerator or grit and screening generated during preliminary treatment of domestic sewage in a treatment works.
+Additional information regarding biosolids and sludge is located at the following web address: http://extension.missouri.edu/main/DisplayCategory.aspx?C=74, items WQ422 through WQ449.

 Permittee is not authorized to land apply biosolids.
 Sludge/biosolids are stored in the lagoon.
-The permittee must receive approval for any treatment, removal, and disposal of sludge or biosolids that not identified in the facility description of the operating permit.
+The permittee must submit a sludge management plan for approval that details removal and disposal plans when sludge is to be removed from lagoons.